WatashiWaraio/Ns3-TCP/README.md

 Physical Tests 🦕

-In addition to the simulation in ns-3, several physical tests were conducted, documented in the d_ecolab file.
+In addition to the simulation in ns-3, several physical tests were conducted, documented in the colab file.
 These tests validate the results obtained in the simulation and observe how traffic behaves under real conditions. 🛠️

 The analysis of the collected data will provide valuable insights into network performance under different scenarios.